 7. Move the mouse pointer in the direction you want the new road to go (up and to the right).
 Right-click and click Length.

-8. Type 900 (feet) and press Enter.
+8. Type "900" (map units) and press Enter.
 ArcMap places a vertex at the correct location.

 9. Right-click again and click Tangent Curve.